t2techno/DeliveryTime/README.md

 # Delivery Time - low_budget_device
+An app made to be helpful to birth giving people and partners during labor and delivery.

 A Labor timer written in plain html, css, and javascript. <br/>
 Designed for low budget phones, specifically kaios devices with a standard screen size of 240x320 pixels. <br/>